Empowering Those Committed to Building Inclusive Communities

 The Ireland Initiative began in 1999 with a three-day conference to bring together a broad base of community leaders already working on peace and reconciliation in Northern Ireland.

-Held annually since that time, these gatherings are really much more of an intensive than a traditional conference.
+Held annually since that time, these gatherings are a unique and intensive process carefully designed to provoke new thinking and new conversations that leave participants with more access to their power to make a difference.
 Entrance is by invitation only and at no cost to those who have demonstrated their commitment to building inclusive communities.

 During the three days, in a safe, hospitable environment, participants engage each other in a new conversation around these questions: